NeotenicPrimate/UawAnalysis/readme.md

 ====

 - [ ] Find alternative measures to quantify the cost of living accross campuses (e.g., CPI, 2BDR)
+- [ ] Find distribution that best fits the yearly change in cost of living.
 - [ ] Compare local v. standardized adjusted cost of living